 - The Lost Apostle: Searching for the Truth about Junia by Rena Pederson

-3. New knowledge about many well-known women in the Bible
+3. New insights about well-known women in the Bible

-Traditionally, teaching on the more prominent women in the Bible has often been one-dimensional.
-There is a tendency to focus on a weakness (Sarah laughed at God, Rebecca deceived her husband) or a snapshot in time (the Virgin Mary) and ignore the depth and breadth of their stories.
-Additionally, misinformation that paints women in the biblical narrative in a negative light is now being corrected.
+All too often, teaching on the more prominent women in the Bible has been one-dimensional.
+There is a tendency to focus on a weakness (Sarah laughed at God, Rebecca deceived her husband) or a snapshot in time (the Virgin Mary), and ignore the depth and breadth of the stories.
+Additionally, misinformation that paints women in the biblical narrative in a negative light is being corrected.
 Case in point – there is nothing in the text to indicate that Mary Magdalene was a prostitute.
 New scholarship helps us avoid such shallow caricatures.

 - Stories of Biblical Mothers: Maternal Power in the Hebrew Bible by Leila Leah Bronner